brendanashworth/queueing/README.md

-Queuing
+Queueing
 =====

-> Queuing is a queuing library for the synchronized execution of asynchronous functions.
+> Queueing is a queueing library for the synchronized execution of asynchronous functions.
 It is a non-blocking library.
 [Relative XKCD](http://xkcd.com/853/).

 ![Staticize NPM](https://nodei.co/npm/queuing.png)